-We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred a loss attributable to owners of the Company of approximately HK\$101,219,000 for the Year and as at 31 December 2019 the Group had net current liabilities of approximately HK\$730,839,000.
+As at 31 December 2020, the Group had net current liabilities of approximately HK\$781,285,000.
 Nevertheless, these consolidated financial statements have been prepared on a going concern basis.
-The Directors are of the opinion that taking into account of the expected sales of properties and financing arrangement after the reporting period it is appropriate to prepare the consolidated financial statements on a going concern basis.
+The Directors are of the opinion that taking into account of the expected sales of properties and financing arrangement after the Year, it is appropriate to prepare the consolidated financial statements on a going concern basis.